sukriti-8/AI-FootPrint/README.md

 # 🌱 AI Footprint

-> A web-based tool that estimates the environmental footprint of everyday AI usage through a simple, user-friendly interface.
+> A web-based AI footprint calculator that estimates the environmental impact of everyday AI usage.

 🌐 **Live Demo:** https://ai-foot-print-calculator.web.app/

----

 ##  Overview

-AI Footprint is a lightweight web application that helps users understand the potential environmental impact of their AI usage.
+AI Footprint is a lightweight web application designed to help users understand the potential environmental impact associated with their AI usage.

-Users enter the number of **text and image prompts** they use, and the application estimates:
+Users enter the number of **text and image prompts** they use, and the application provides estimates for:

 - ⚡ Energy consumption
 - 🌍 Carbon emissions